lanl-ansi/MathOptSymbolicAD.jl/README.md

 ## Use with JuMP

-To use MathOptSymbolicAD.jl with JuMP, set the `MOI.AutomaticDifferentiationBackend()` attribute to `MathOptSymbolicAD.DefaultBackend()`:
+To use MathOptSymbolicAD.jl with JuMP, set the `MOI.AutomaticDifferentiationBackend()` attribute to one of the following:

+ * `MathOptSymbolicAD.DefaultBackend()`: a original backend that uses `Symbolics.jl`
+ * `MathOptSymbolicAD.ThreadedBackend()`: a variation of `DefaultBackend` that additionally uses multithreading to compute the Jacobian and Hessian callbacks

 ```julia
 using JuMP